fred4jupiter/k3d-cluster/README.md

-# simple k3d cluster with config
+# simple k3d cluster with docker registry

 This creates a simple k3d cluster with a docker registry.